5 Easy Steps to Clean Brake Fluid and Keep Your Car Safe

 2) Look for signs of leakage around your brake fluid reservoir.
 If you see any leaks, that's a sign that your brake fluid needs to be replaced.

 3) Test your brakes.
-If they're feeling weak or if they're making strange noises, that could be a sign that your brake fluid needs to be replaced.
+If they’re feeling weak or making strange noises, that could be a sign that your brake fluid needs to be replaced.

 If you're concerned that your brake fluid may need to be replaced, it's best to take your car into a mechanic for a professional evaluation.